 When it comes to electric smokers masterbuilt has been King of the Hill for quite a while.
 So if you are looking at a Pit Boss electric smoker then you need to compare them against the Masterbuilt products.

 Masterbuilt makes a lot of different models of smokers including some that have Bluetooth, rotisseries, etc. To keep this comparison fair I chose two smokers that are extremely popular, sold at the Big Box stores and have the same basic functionality and price as the Pit Boss smokers.
-For the analog comparison I chose the John McLemore Series that is sold at Lowes ($189).
-For the digital comparison I chose the MES 130B that is sold at Home Depot ($249).

 The John McLemore had 256 customer reviews while the MES 130B had 467 customer reviews (current November, 2020).